• Skip to primary navigation

 How to Make Summer Strawberry Crostata di Marmellata (Strawberry Jam Tart)

-Homemade crostata is typically made in a tart pan with removable bottom, but you can make it in a tart pan without a removable bottom or in a pie plate (as I’ve done for this post which I suppose makes this a strawberry crostata pie).
-For this crostata recipe, I’ve used n 9-inch (23cm) aluminum pie plate, but you may also use a 9-inch tart pan.
+Homemade crostata is typically made in a tart pan with removable bottom, but you can also make it in a tart pan without a removable bottom (like this one over here) or in a pie plate (as I've done in this post.
+For this recipe, I've used a 9-inch (23cm) aluminum pie plate, but you may also use a 9-inch tart pan.

 2. Measure out the dry ingredients.
 In a medium-sized mixing bowl add the flour, salt, and baking powder and whisk well to combine.